BorisKozo/TodoMVC-Example/book.md

 		--recursive
 ```
 ### Writing the tests
 The tests are implemented in the file `TodoMVC-Example/test/functional.js`.
 In BDD style, you select some module as the test target.
 Then, you describe this module's functionality using common language.
-For example, let's describe our Todo application.
+For example, letl's describe our Todo application.
 It is clear that the application should have the following properties:
 * it allows to add a new todo item
 * it shows how many items left to be done
 * can mark an item as completed